Program 2026

 Ruminations and Abstractions

-A selection of video installations and screen-based performance works which reveal wonders, and phantasms, at the edge of experience.
+A selection of video installations, screen-based performance and VR works which reveal wonders - and phantasms - at the edge of experience.

-Caffeine Phosphene Reverie by Alanna Floreck Surface Recordings: Palo Duro Red / Ogallala Unfiltered by Andrew Weathers
+Surface Recordings: Palo Duro Red / Ogallala Unfiltered • Andrew Weathers

 Friday, March 6